Wednesday, 25 March 2026

 For all the innovative work that he was doing behind the scenes, like many a pioneer, Russell struggled to turn a passion into a career.
 He self-published his Lydian Chromatic Concept and took a series of odd jobs in the 1950s until the release of his first record as leader, The Jazz Workshop.
 This may well have been the last album I listened to while under the influence of a mind-expanding herb and, even allowing for the inevitable tendency for hyperbole, I was transfixed by the intricacy of the playing and the arrangements for ‘Smalltet’ on numbers like ‘Ezz-Thetic’, ‘Round Johnny Rondo’ and the Bill Evans feature, ‘Concerto for Billy the Kid’.

-The apogee of Russell’s small-group work was probably 1961’s Ezz-thetics, but it was his marvellous second album, New York, N.Y., a paean to his adopted city and featuring poetic commentary by Jon Hendricks (‘Get to the wicket/Buy your-self a ticket…’), that cemented my love of Russell’s music and demonstrated his capabilities in what seems his natural context of a big band.
+The apogee of Russell’s small-group work was probably 1961’s Ezz-thetics, but it was his marvellous second album, New York, N.Y., a paean to his adopted city and featuring poetic commentary by Jon Hendricks (‘Think you can lick it?/Get to the wicket/Buy you a ticket…’), that cemented my love of Russell’s music and demonstrated his capabilities in what seems his natural context of a big band.
 For the rest of a surprisingly prolific career, Russell worked mainly in this context – illustrated here by a live version of part of his Grammy-nominated album for Blue Note in 1985, The African Game.
 As was often the case with Russell’s music, the band itself is more a multi-faceted instrument for the arranger than a conglomeration of individual stars (apart from Andy Sheppard in this case, the featured Bristol-based tenor saxophonist who would lead his own successful big band, the Big Co-motion).

 Like so many American jazz musicians in the 1960s, during the primacy of rock, Russell became frustrated with the lack of opportunities and acclaim.
 As did Ben Webster, Dexter Gordon and others, he found his way to Scandinavia.
 Between 1964 and 1969, he lived and worked in Sweden and Norway, where he was championed by the Swedish Radio director of jazz, trumpeter Bosse Broberg.
 Quite apart from several new commissions he gave Russell (including such catchy-sounding pieces as the Electronic Sonata for Souls Loved by Nature), Broberg recorded just about everything that the composer wrote.
 Russell taught his Lydian Concept in Stockholm and toured Europe with Scandinavian musicians, working with such future stars as saxophonist Jan Garbarek, guitarist Terje Rypdal and drummer Jon Christensen.